AGU Climate Intervention Engagement

 We are convening a diverse panel of international advisors to take part in designing an ethical framework that will guide decisions about the potential use of intervention technologies.
 Multiple workshops and other global stakeholder alignment engagements are already in progress to gain broader input and awareness.

-AGU is not advocating for climate intervention nor taking a position about any specific methods.
+AGU is not taking a position about specific climate interventions, but AGU is making the case that a robust body of scientific evidence about climate intervention and an ethical framework should be available as society weighs its options for managing and abating climate change.
 This framework will guide appropriate decisions about the potential deployment of climate intervention technologies by acquiring better knowledge about the spectrum of approaches and their consequences.
 Past efforts to guide challenging science and technology research will inform development of the climate intervention ethical and governance framework.
 The framework is a collaborative effort that builds on the work of such authoritative scientific and ethics bodies.

 At the November 2022 United Nations Framework Climate Change Conference, commonly referred to as COP27, AGU seeks opportunities to collaborate with other organizations and demonstrate the crucial role of science in just solutions, policy, and research.